 If you are wearing the mask in locations with high air pollution concentrations, it may be necessary to replace the filter more often for the best performance.
 However, wearing the mask daily in Seoul for the past two weeks, where the AQI averaged 73, the filter lasted for the recommended lifespan.

-Assuming that you can utilise each filter to its maximum recommended usage period, you will be getting 45 days of usage for each $25 filter replacement pack.
-This comes out to $0.56 per day – much cheaper than relying on disposable masks.
+Assuming that you can utilise each filter to its maximum recommended usage period, you will get 45 days of usage for each $25 filter replacement pack.
+This comes to $0.56 per day – much cheaper than relying on disposable masks.
 But, of course, the initial investment is significantly higher, and it will take some time for the costs to balance out.

 I would pay the extra $20 to purchase an AirWeave over the AirFlex.
 While my review of the AirFlex was positive, and I still use it regularly today, there is no denying that the AirWeave brings significant advantages over the previous model.

-If you are looking for a more affordable mask, I recommend checking out StyleSeal, the Craft Cadence Nanofibre Mask, and the Honeywell Dual-layer Face Cover.
+If you want a more affordable mask, I recommend checking out StyleSeal, the Craft Cadence Nanofibre Mask, and the Honeywell Dual-layer Face Cover.
 These masks all feature replaceable filters and come in significantly cheaper.
 In saying that, the AirWeave does have advantages, such as substantially better breathability, that some people will want to pay extra for.

 AirWeave Vs Other Masks

 I recently sent out an email newsletter asking readers what they would like to see added to future BreatheSafeAir articles.
 One suggestion was to add a comparison section to each review.
-While the current reviews are useful within a vacuum, there are a lot of mask options out there it’s hard to see exactly how masks stack up against each other.
-If you would like to provide feedback for future articles (and get special deals and more!) you can sign up here.
+While the current reviews are useful within a vacuum, there are many mask options out there it’s hard to see precisely how masks stack up against each other.
+If you would like to provide feedback for future articles (and get special deals and more!), you can sign up here.

 Therefore, I’ve chosen some masks with similar features to make a comparison.
-Each of these masks features replaceable filters and is in the more ‘premium’ section of the market.
+Each of these masks features replaceable filters and is in the market’s more ‘premium’ section.
 These are the masks that I would deem the main competition to the AusAir AirWeave.
-I also included Cambridge Mask and Vogmask as these are the most popular reusable masks despite not having replaceable filters.
+I also included Cambridge Mask and Vogmask, as these are the most popular reusable masks despite not having replaceable filters.